DouglasRed/team-profile-generator/README.md

 ### Motivation for creating this project

-I wanted to test my skills with using Test Driven Development (TDD) to create an apllication that would help managers identify simple teams and create some what of an one layer organization chart.
+I wanted to test my skills with using Test Driven Development (TDD) to create an apllication that would help managers layout their teams and create some what of an one layer organization chart.

 ### What problem does this solve?